 Credit card “loans” can be a never-ending cycle of debt if you’re not cautious, so paying those off early is always beneficial—when you’ve got the money available.

 How can I pay my loan off early?

 Installment loans and personal loans generally have set terms.
-Unlike credit cards, you can continue making set payments and slowly work your way out of debt.
-But you don’t have to wait the full term of the loan if you can pay it off early and put that money elsewhere.
+Unlike credit cards, you continue to make set payments on these loans to slowly pay off your debt.
+But you don’t have to wait the full term of the loan if you can pay it off early, allowing you to put that money elsewhere.

-One way to achieve an early loan payoff is to simply pay more than you’re required to each month.
-In some cases, you might be able to make additional payments rather than one larger payment, but check your loan agreement for restrictions and potential fees.
+One way to achieve an early loan payoff is to simply pay more than you’re required.
+In some cases, this can be done by making additional payments, along with your set, recurring payments.
+But be sure to check your loan agreement for any restrictions or potential fees.

 Another way of paying off a loan early is with a single lump-sum payment.
 Before just writing a check for the loan amount, check your account online or call a loan representative to get your exact payoff amount.
 It could potentially be less than you think when decreased interest payments are taken into account, or it could be slightly higher if you’re faced with early repayment fees.